 You can't choose which songs you'll hear you pay for the Premium service.

-Slacker announced a new version of its portable radio today, and we’re happy to say the Slacker G2 kicks just as much ass as the original product we reviewed last April.
+Slacker announced a new version of its portable radio today, and we’re happy to say the Slacker G2 kicks just as much ass as the original product

 Here’s Slacker in a nutshell (for those who don’t want to re-read our previous review): The service component of Slacker is much like Pandora or Last.FM in that you can listen to music on the Internet for free (along with an occasional advertisement) while the Slacker A.I. analyzes your expressed tastes in music, and recommends new artists it thinks you’ll enjoy.

-But there are trade-offs: You can't always choose which songs you want to hear, and you can skip only a limited number of tracks.
+trade-offs: You can't always choose which songs you want to hear, and you can skip only a limited number of tracks.
 Slacker also offers a subscription plan ($7.50 per month if you pay for a year at a time) that eliminates the ads, enables you to call up saved tracks at will (as long as you maintain your subscription), and allows you to skip an unlimited number of tracks.

 As for the new Slacker hardware, it has all the same tools as the browser-based product, but gives you the freedom to listen to music anywhere.
 You can transfer music from your PC to the mobile device, or you can connect the G2 to your wireless network, and it will automatically download a batch of tunes from the Slacker website.

 The G2 player also comes with the Devicescape application built in.
 This app enables the G2 to log on to commercial Wi-Fi hot spots -- provided you have an account with the service provider, of course.